revbayes/revbayes.github.io/developer/tutorial/tutorial.md

 {% subsection Making alternative versions of your tutorial %}

 Any Markdown file in your tutorial directory will be rendered as a separate tutorial as long as it has YAML front matter.
-For example, if we make copy of the same external file (say `external_file-yaml.md`) and simply add an empty front matter section, then Jekyll will automatically generate [this page](external_file-yaml.html) when building the website.
+For example, if we make a copy of the same external file (say `external_file-yaml.md`) and simply add an empty front matter section, then Jekyll will automatically generate [this page](external_file-yaml.html) when building the website.

 This makes it easy for you to create alternative versions of your tutorial.
 Each alternative versions is built from a Markdown file with YAML front matter, each of which then includes one or more external Markdown module text files that do not include front matter.
 Consider the following example modular tutorial structure.